 Instructions

-• Bring the ham to room temperature.
+• Remove the ham from the fridge and bring it to room temperature.

-• Preheat the oven at 325°F.
+• Preheat the oven to 325°F.

 • Place the ham, flat side down, in a roasting pan.
-Pour 1 cup of coca-cola into the pan.
+Pour 1 cup of Coca-Cola into the pan.
 This will help to keep the steam in so the ham is super moist.

 • Cover completely in aluminum foil and bake for 2 hours until a thermometer inserted into the thickest part of the ham registers 130ºF.